 Through a critical step in the process, lien releases are all too often overlooked.
 When a lien is filed with Northwest Lien, however, we take care of the lien release for you, paying special attention to the deadlines and requirements that can stump the average lienholder.

 Lien cancelation, lien release, certificate of full payment of claims of liens, and satisfaction of lien — all terms referring to the same part of the process.
 This is important to know since you’re likely to hear the terms interchangeably.
-By filing a lien cancelation, you are effectively releasing a mechanic’s lien that you filed previously because you have received full or partial payment for your work.
+Lien releases are also sometimes referred to as “lien waivers,” though there are technical differences; learn about the differences between lien waivers and lien releases.
+Whatever term you use, you are effectively releasing a mechanic’s lien that you filed previously because you have received full or partial payment for your work.

 Most importantly, you should wait to file a lien cancelation until you have received payment.
 A lien release effectively releases all of your rights to a lien and, thus, all of the legal leverage you have to receive payment.
 If you release or cancel the lien, the likelihood of you getting paid decreases significantly.